 While the numerous advantages of a bidet may sound appealing, the installation of an additional fixture in your bathroom may be out of the question.
 Fortunately, there are all sorts of options you can buy that don't require a complete remodel including "smart toilets" with built-in bidet functions.
-You'll also find a number of high-quality seats and hand-held attachments on the market that provide add-on bidet functions to an existing toilet.
+You'll also find several high-quality seats and handheld attachments on the market that provide add-on bidet functions to an existing toilet.

 - Toilets with integrated bidets: Most of today's high-tech toilets incorporate a bidet function along with all sorts of pampering features.
 Toto's compact Washlet G500 comes with a built-in deodorizer, sensor-activated lid opener, and hands-free automatic flusher.

 - Bidet seats: Easy to install and simple to use, a bidet seat instantly converts your toilet into a high-tech throne.
 With electronic models, the touch of a button extends a small nozzle beneath you that sprays a comfortable stream of warm, aerated water.
 When you’re done, the nozzle automatically cleans itself before retracting back into its sleeve.
 Many models also come with heated seats and air dryers, while some, including the popular Brondell Swash 1000, also boast energy-efficient tankless water heating systems.
-There are a number of eco-conscious, non-electric bidet seats as well.
+There are several eco-conscious, non-electric bidet seats as well.
 These require only water pressure to operate and tend to be less expensive than their electric and battery-operated counterparts.

 - Bidet attachments: These very affordable, easy-to-install products are mounted to the underside of an existing toilet seat and require no batteries or electricity to operate.
 They connect to your toilet's fresh water supply line and features front, rear, and nozzle cleaning modes.
 However, do keep in mind that the water isn't heated.

 - Handheld Bidets: Similar in price to bidet attachments, these models resemble handheld shower sprays.
 Brondell's CleanSpa can be installed on virtually any toilet with an external water supply.